DISANTH/CppPractice/EffectiveCPP/Constructors Destructors, and Assignment Operators/README.md

                                std::abort();
                            }

-                       2. Swallow the exception
+                       // 2.
+Swallow the exception
                            try
                            {
                                db.close();
                            }
                            catch(...)
                            {
-                               Log Entry that call to close failed and continue the programming.(**Not a good practice but                                      sometime required)
+                               // Log Entry that call to close failed and continue the programming.(**Not a good practice but                            // but sometimes required)
                            }
                    }
                private: